ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 Ansible conventions offer a predictable user interface across all modules, playbooks, and roles.
 To follow Ansible conventions in your module development:

 * Use consistent names across modules (yes, we have many legacy deviations - don't make the problem worse!).
-* Use consistent parameters (arguments) within your module(s).
+* Use consistent options (arguments) within your module(s).
-* Do not use 'message' or 'syslog_facility' as a parameter name, as this is used internally by Ansible.
+* Do not use 'message' or 'syslog_facility' as an option name, because this is used internally by Ansible.
-* Normalize parameters with other modules - if Ansible and the API your module connects to use different names for the same parameter, add aliases to your parameters so the user can choose which names to use in tasks and playbooks.
+* Normalize options with other modules - if Ansible and the API your module connects to use different names for the same option, add aliases to your options so the user can choose which names to use in tasks and playbooks.
 * Return facts from ``*_facts`` modules in the ``ansible_facts`` field of the :ref:`result dictionary<common_return_values>` so other modules can access them.
 * Implement ``check_mode`` in all ``*_info`` and ``*_facts`` modules.
 Playbooks which conditionalize based on fact information will only conditionalize correctly in ``check_mode`` if the facts are returned in ``check_mode``.
 Usually you can add ``supports_check_mode=True`` when instantiating ``AnsibleModule``.
 * Use module-specific environment variables.
-For example, if you use the helpers in ``module_utils.api`` for basic authentication with ``module_utils.urls.fetch_url()`` and you fall back on environment variables for default values, use a module-specific environment variable like :code:`API_<MODULENAME>_USERNAME` to avoid conflict between modules.
+For example, if you use the helpers in ``module_utils.api`` for basic authentication with ``module_utils.urls.fetch_url()`` and you fall back on environment variables for default values, use a module-specific environment variable like :code:`API_<MODULENAME>_USERNAME` to avoid conflicts between modules.
 * Keep module options simple and focused - if you're loading a lot of choices/states on an existing option, consider adding a new, simple option instead.
 * Keep options small when possible.
 Passing a large data structure to an option might save us a few tasks, but it adds a complex requirement that we cannot easily validate before passing on to the module.
 * If you want to pass complex data to an option, write an expert module that allows this, along with several smaller modules that provide a more 'atomic' operation against the underlying APIs and services.
 Complex operations require complex data.
 Let the user choose whether to reflect that complexity in tasks and plays or in  vars files.